Conservation groups

 Friends of Wigmore Heath

-Wigmore Heath is a 6HA area of heathland and pine plantation in Tadley that is currently in the process of an exciting habitat restoration project.
-This new group undertake activities including gorse, birch, and broom clearance, wildlife surveys (focusing on reptiles), seed collection and reseeding, hibernacula creation, and path maintenance.
-The group hope to restore this area to a healthy heathland habitat, encouraging the flora and fauna to thrive, enabling it to act as a vital stepping stone site to the surrounding heathland habitats.
+Wigmore Heath has been designated a Site of Interest for Nature Conservation due to the fact that lowland heath is an internationally scarce habitat and supports many threatened or protected plants and animals.
+The site is in the process of an exciting habitat restoration project.
+The Friends of Wigmore Heath group undertake activities including gorse, birch, and broom clearance, wildlife surveys (focusing on reptiles), seed collection and reseeding, hibernacula creation, and path maintenance.
+The group hope to restore this area to a healthy heathland habitat, encouraging the flora and fauna to thrive, enabling it to act as a vital stepping stone site to the surrounding heathland habitats.”

 This group currently run work parties one Saturday per month.
 If you are interested in joining this group, or would like further information, please contact wigmoreheath@gmail.com and follow their Facebook page